Assault & Battery Lawyers Gwinnett County

 Call Our Assault & Battery Attorney Today

 Crawford and Boyle, LLC, offers free consultations to help you get through your challenges.
-If you face accusations of assault or battery, you should call our firm right away to begin planning how to approach your charges.
+If you face accusations of assault or battery, you should call our firm or a dedicated Lawrenceville assault and battery lawyer right away to begin planning how to approach your charges.
 We have helped many people to get charges either reduced or dropped through effective planning and preparation.

 Facing charges for assault?
 Dial (678) 680-5000 now to schedule your free consultation.